-The flow records can be sent to a tunnel or to a NAT device for flow inspection.
+The flow records can be sent to a tunnel for full packet inspection or to a NAT device for flow inspection.
 NAT allows the NetFlow records to be directly transmitted to a collector without a tunnel.
-For more information about NAT, refer to "Network Address Translation (NAT)" on page 46.
+For more information about NAT, refer to Network Address Translation (NAT).